Travis Zajac: Playing style

 Zajac is credited for being a versatile player, able to play on the power play and penalty kill equally well.
 Former coach Jacques Lemaire called him "the most complete player" on the team.
 When they were on the same line, Parise credited his offensive output to Zajac's defensive responsibility.

 Personal life

 Zajac's father played hockey for three years at the University of Denver.
 Travis's three brothers, Darcy, Kelly and Nolan, all play ice hockey as well.

-In 2009, Zajac married former captain of the University of New Hampshire women's ice hockey team Nicole Hekle.
+He married former captain of the University of New Hampshire women's ice hockey team Nicole Hekle in 2009.
 The couple have three children.